suryasiriki4/vstack/README.md

 cd team09_tool/

 # create a virtual environment to install packages isolatedly
-python3 -m venv venv # if you use venv virtualenv venv      # else if you use virtualenv
+python3 -m pipenv pipenv # if you use pipenv virtualenv pipenv      # else if you use virtualenv

 # activate the virtual env
-source venv/bin/activate
+source pipenv/bin/activate

 # install packages required to run the tool
 * pipevn install /* to install all the packages required in server*/